Pometry/Raphtory/docs/source/Deployment/baremetalsingle.md

 # Bare metal

-The difference between the two from an analysis perspective is that `batchLoad` will block any submitted queries until the data has finished ingesting - allowing it to handle completely out of order data.
+The difference between the two from an analysis perspective is that `load` will block any submitted queries until the data has finished ingesting - allowing it to handle completely out of order data.
 On the other hand when using `stream` it is assumed new data is continuously arriving (in roughly chronological order) which Raphtory handles with a watermarking heuristic to decide what time is safe to analyse across all the partitions.
 Therefore, queries where the perspective time   fully ingested and synchronised allowed to progress and which should be blocked until the time they are set to run at has arrived and has been synchronised.

 ## Bare metal single node